We're modernising the Great Western route to bring passengers faster, more frequent, more reliable services.

 Network Rail has been working with an Advisory Group of Natural England and AONB Conservation Boards to agree how we can manage the visual impact of the new electrification overhead lines in the Chilterns and North Wessex Downs Areas of Outstanding Natural Beauty.

-We have jointly agreed to postpone the planned public drop in sessions until later in the year to enable us to jointly undertake further work.
-We will be re-advertising dates of public engagement events in due course.
-We are sorry for any inconvenience caused by the postponement of the events.
+We have jointly agreed to postpone the planned public drop in sessions until further notice to enable us to jointly undertake further work.

 Visual Amenity Review